 This impressive statistic testifies to the country’s explosive growth over the past few decades.
 On average, the Vietnamese economy has been growing consistently at a rate of over 6% each year.

 One of the main reasons for this is Vietnam’s strong demographic trends.
-While countries like Thailand are bracing themselves for population declines, Vietnam’s population is expected to grow by nearly 20 million by 2040.
+Nearby countries like Thailand are bracing themselves for population declines, yet Vietnam’s population is expected to grow by nearly 20 million by 2040.

 This growing population has supported Vietnam’s robust manufacturing sector.
 Vietnam is quickly becoming one of world’s top exporters, and companies like Nike and Samsung built large manufacturing centers here to take advantage of low labor costs and lax regulations.